cosmos/gravity-bridge/docs/setup-bridge-chain.md

 # Test out burning 1 of the eth for the return trip.
 We'll use "0x0000000000000000000000000000000000000000" for the token-contract-address, because we're dealing with the original EVM native token (eth).

-# ebcli tx ethbridge burn [cosmos-sender-address] [ethereum-receiver-address] [amount] --ethereum-chain-id [ethereum-chain-id] --token-contract-address [token-contract-address] [flags]
+# ebcli tx ethbridge burn [cosmos-sender-address] [ethereum-receiver-address] [amount] [symbol] --ethereum-chain-id [ethereum-chain-id] [flags]
-ebcli tx ethbridge burn $(ebcli keys show testuser -a) 0x11111111262b236c9ac9a9a8c8e4276b5cf6b2c9 1eth --ethereum-chain-id=3 --token-contract-address=0x0000000000000000000000000000000000000000 --from=testuser --yes
+ebcli tx ethbridge burn $(ebcli keys show testuser -a) 0x11111111262b236c9ac9a9a8c8e4276b5cf6b2c9 1 peggyeth --ethereum-chain-id=3 --token-contract-address=0x0000000000000000000000000000000000000000 --from=testuser --yes

 # Confirm that the token was successfully burned
 ebcli query account $(ebcli keys show testuser -a)

 # Test out locking up a cosmos stake coin for relaying over to the EVM chain.
-We'll use
-# "0x345cA3e014Aaf5dcA488057592ee47305D9B3e10" for the token-contract-address because this is the addresses
-# generated for the BridgeToken when following ./setup-eth-local.md.

 # **_NOTE_** Make sure that you transferred some stake to the testuser from the validator account like described in one of the first instructions above, otherwise testuser will have insufficient funds to complete the transaction.

-# ebcli tx ethbridge lock [cosmos-sender-address] [ethereum-receiver-address] [amount] --ethereum-chain-id [ethereum-chain-id] --token-contract-address [token-contract-address] [flags]
+# ebcli tx ethbridge lock [cosmos-sender-address] [ethereum-receiver-address] [amount] [symbol] --ethereum-chain-id [ethereum-chain-id] [flags]
-ebcli tx ethbridge lock $(ebcli keys show testuser -a) 0x11111111262b236c9ac9a9a8c8e4276b5cf6b2c9 1stake  --ethereum-chain-id=3 --token-contract-address=0x345cA3e014Aaf5dcA488057592ee47305D9B3e10 --from=testuser --yes
+ebcli tx ethbridge lock $(ebcli keys show testuser -a) 0x11111111262b236c9ac9a9a8c8e4276b5cf6b2c9 1 stake  --ethereum-chain-id=3 --from=testuser --yes

 # Confirm that the token was successfully locked
 ebcli query account $(ebcli keys show testuser -a)